chef/knife-vsphere/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] All style checks pass.
 - [ ] Functionality includes testing.
 - [ ] Functionality has been documented in the README if applicable
+- [ ] All commits have been signed-off for the Developer Certificate of Origin.
+See <https://github.com/chef/chef/blob/master/CONTRIBUTING.md#developer-certification-of-origin-dco>